-Networking Achievements in 2015 Everything that NCDN does is designed to encourage collective working, partnership and networking.
-Networking Event on Employability, Welfare and Digital Inclusion This year we decided to use our involvement in digital inclusion to provide a focus to bring together a range of organisations involved in employability work and supporting people through welfare reform.
+Networking Event on Employability, Welfare and Digital Inclusion

+This year we decided to use our involvement in digital inclusion to provide a focus to bring together a range of organisations involved in employability work and supporting people through welfare reform.
 The event attracted 40+ people and explored how the various strands needed to support people excluded through poverty could create new and innovative collaborations.
 For NCDN these have included participation in a Universal Support Delivered Locally pilot led by VoiCes Northumberland with the Council, and in ongoing partnership with BRIC, Age UK, Dawn Advice, Community Action Northumberland, and No 28 Hexham.

-NCDN has maintained a web-based directory of information, shared by organisations and partner agencies, to provide each other with background about their track record and aspirations in relation to forthcoming funding opportunities for learning, skills and employability.
-See www.nleap.org.uk for more information.
-This year a group of providers in Blyth have revisited the need for this kind of shared information base, with the backing of Business in the Community, resulting in new discussions about how to use the directory for improved networking into 2016.
+NCDN has maintained a web-based directory of information, shared by organisations and partner agencies, to provide each other with background about their track record and aspirations in relation to forthcoming funding visited the need for this kind of shared information base, with the backing of Business in the

+Community, resulting in new discussions about how to use the directory for improved networking into 2016.

 NELEP VCS Focus Group for Skills and Performance

-With secretarial support from VONNE John McGough chairs this network which over the last year has made significant contributions to the work of NELEP.
-We have ensured that the rural nature of the county is always considered when planning regional provision.
+With secretarial support from VONNE John McGough retired from his role as chair of this network which over the last year has made significant contributions to the work of NELEP.
+We have helped ensure that the rural nature of the county is always considered when planning regional provision.
 Throughout the group has enjoyed membership from Skills Funding Agency, NELEP, DWP, some local authorities and major training organisations and disseminated topical information from them to the sector.

-In 2015 we have developed links with the emerging North East Combined Authority From the Horse's Mouth
+From the Horse's Mouth

 This innovative event was hosted by the SpLinter Group with NCDN's backing, to enable young people with learning differences to speak out about their life experience and the highs and lows of their dealing with the services that are there to protect them.
-The event featured three high profile speakers with learning differences themselves-a young entrepreneur, the UK's first mayor with a learning disability, and a dyspraxic journalist.
+The event featured three high profile speakers with learning differ-Horse's ences themselves-a young entrepreneur, the UK's first mayor with a learning dis-ability, and a dyspraxic journalist.
 8 members of the SpLinter Group then run workshops on aspects of learning difference.
 The 80 participants found the event inspiring and unique, and the young people have already been invited to contribute further in the training of educational psychologists, to Remploy staff and clients and at a regional autism conference.

-Let's Get Together In October NCDN launched a new community development project funded by the People's Health Trust, to bring together people and communities focused around six village halls in the South Tynedale area.
-New partnerships and links are already emerging including joint working with CAN to help make the area's community resources sustainable, and engage village halls in a shared programme of community learning.
+Let's Get Together

+In October NCDN launched a new community development project funded by the People's Health Trust, to bring together people and communities focused around six village halls in the South Tynedale area.
+New partnerships and links are already emerging including joint working with CAN to help make the area's com-munity resources sustainable, and engage village halls in a shared programme of community learning.

+Networking in Practice - Digital Inclusion Project

+UNORTHUMBERLAND

+Northumberland Community

+Development Network

+Also looking

+Read more at

+and get in touch

+for Volunteers

+vww.ncdn.org/digital

-Networking in Practice - Digital Inclusion Project A framework for training and supporting digital volunteers across Northumberland, who support people with IT and getting online, wherever and whenever.
-Building better partnership is an important part of the programme, so thanks to all our partners including Arch, libraries, community centres, social housing providers, shops, post offices, banks, and a range of specialist voluntary groups. funded programmes and supporting volunteer systems and practices, Gordon who coordinates activity, partnership building and volunteer support in the west of the county, and Hala who has held a similar role in the north NCDN provides resources to help reach people and areas where lack of broadband or lets, which are borbasis or occasionally gifted.
+A framework for training and supporting digital volunteers across Northumberland, who support people with IT and getting online, wherever and whenever.

+Building better partnership is an important part of the programme, so thanks to all our partners including Arch, libraries, community centres, social housing providers, shops, post offices, banks, and a range of specialist voluntary groups.
-equipment is an issue.
-We have dongles and

-several laptops and tabrowed on a short-term

-and SE.

-The project team consists

-of Julia overseeing the

-ENORTHUMBERLAND

 In a lather with your laptop?
 In a mess with your mouse?
 Not sure about surfing?